 6. Cook efficiently.

-With restaurants closed for dine-in, you’re probably cooking at home more.
+Cooking at home to save some money?
 Practice energy efficiency in the kitchen, too.
 The American Council for an Energy-Efficient Economy (ACEEE) recommends using the proper-sized cookware for burners and the most energy-efficient appliances you have (such as a microwave or toaster oven rather than a conventional oven, if possible).
 The ACEEE also suggests giving your kitchen a good clean.
 Microwaves work more efficiently when the inside is clean, and your pots and pans can save energy if their bottoms are clean.

 7. Switch to cold cycles and skip the dryer.